Randers Ricci soliton homogeneous nilmanifolds: Introduction

 where $\dim M=n$ and $sc({\hat{\textbf{\textit{a}}}})$ is the average of scalar curvature (\cite{Hamilton}).
 The last equation is called the normalized Ricci flow which is different from un-normalized Ricci flow \ref{un-normalized Ricci flow equation} by a change of scale in space and a change of parametrization in time.
 In this case the volume of the solution is constant with respect to time (for more details see \cite{Hamilton}).
 A Riemannian metric is a fixed point of \ref{un-normalized Ricci flow equation} if and only if it is Ricci flat.
 For a compact manifold, a Riemannian metric is a fixed point of \ref{normalized Ricci flow equation} if and only if it is Einstein (see \cite{Chow-Knopf}).
 There is a larger class of solutions, called self-similar solutions or Ricci solitons, which is considered as a generalization of fixed points.
 Let $(M,{\hat{\textbf{\textit{a}}}}(t))$ be a solution of \ref{un-normalized Ricci flow equation} on a time interval $(t_1,t_2)$ containing zero with ${\hat{\textbf{\textit{a}}}}_0={\hat{\textbf{\textit{a}}}}(0)$.
 Then ${\hat{\textbf{\textit{a}}}}(t)$ is a self-similar solution if there exist scalars $\tau(t)$ and diffeomorphisms $\phi_t$ such that ${\hat{\textbf{\textit{a}}}}(t)=\tau(t)\phi_t^\ast{\hat{\textbf{\textit{a}}}}_0$.
 On the other hand a Riemannian manifold $(M,{\hat{\textbf{\textit{a}}}}_0)$ is named a Ricci soliton if

 where $\mathcal{L}_X{\hat{\textbf{\textit{a}}}}$ denotes the Lie derivative of ${\hat{\textbf{\textit{a}}}}$ with respect to a vector field $X$.
 A Ricci soliton is called shrinking if $\lambda>0$, steady if $\lambda=0$ and expanding if $\lambda<0$.
 It can be shown that there exists a bijection between the family of self-similar solutions and the family of Ricci solitons (see lemma 2.4 of \cite{Chow-Knopf}).
+This fact allows us to consider them as equivalent.

+D. Bao, in \cite{Bao}, has used Akbar-Zadeh's Ricci tensor \cite{Akbar-Zadeh}, to generalize the Ricci flow to Finsler geometry which is a natural extension of Riemannian geometry.
+In \cite{Bidabad-Yarahmadi}, the concept of Ricci soliton is developed to Finsler geometry by B. Bidabad and M. Yarahmadi.

+In 1941 an important family of Finsler metrics, which are called Randers metrics now, introduced by G. Randers for its application in general relativity (see \cite{Randers}).
+Also, they are the only Finsler metrics which are the solutions of the navigation problem on a Riemannian manifold.
+In fact the perturbation of a Riemannian metric ${\hat{\textbf{\textit{a}}}}$ by a vector field $W$, with $\Vert W\Vert_{\hat{\textbf{\textit{a}}}} < 1$, generates a Randers metric and conversely every Randers metric can be accomplished through the perturbation of a Riemannian metric ${\hat{\textbf{\textit{a}}}}$ by a vector field $W$ satisfying $\Vert W\Vert_{\hat{\textbf{\textit{a}}}} < 1$ (see \cite{Bao-Robles-Shen}).
+The importance of Randers spaces, among Finsler manifolds, leads us to study Ricci solitons on them.
+In this work, we study the conditions under which a left invariant Randers metric on a simply connected nilpotent Lie group $N$, is a Ricci soliton.

-This fact allows us to consider them as equivalent. \\ In \cite{Lauret}, J. Lauret showed that a Riemannian nilmanifold $(N,{\hat{\textbf{\textit{a}}}})$ is a Ricci soliton if and only if it's $(1,1)$ Ricci tensor satisfies the equation
+In \cite{Lauret}, J. Lauret has shown that a Riemannian nilmanifold $(N,{\hat{\textbf{\textit{a}}}})$ is a Ricci soliton if and only if it's $(1,1)$ Ricci tensor satisfies the equation